EbrietanPhasmid/dotfiles/README.md

 ## Installation

-Once you've installed the dependencies, download this repository to your downloads folder.
+Once you've installed the dependencies, download this repository to your downloads folder and unzip it.

 Then, run this command:

 ```
-mv -rf ~/Downloads/gruvbox-dot-master/* ~/.config/
+mv -rf ~/Downloads/dotfiles-main/gruvbox-dot-master/* ~/.config/
 ```

 The config files should be successfully installed.